woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/validity.rst

 .. figure:: img/validity_banana.png

-Running a make valid on the polygon returns a valid ``OGC`` polygon, consisting of an outer and inner ring that touch at one point.
+Running :command:`ST_MakeValid(geometry)` on the polygon returns a valid ``OGC`` polygon, consisting of an outer and inner ring that touch at one point.

 .. code-block:: sql